daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 - Design and plan a cloud solution architecture
 - Manage and provision the cloud solution infrastructure
 - Design for security and compliance
-- Analyze and optimize technical and business processes
+- Analyse and optimize technical and business processes
 - Manage implementations of cloud architecture
 - Ensure solution and operations reliability